Monument to Felix Dzerzhinsky, Moscow: August coup and Muzeon Park relocation

 On the evening of 22 August 1991, shortly after the failure of the coup attempt undertaken by the State Emergency Committee, thousands of people began to gather around the KGB building on Lubyanka Square, seeking to topple Dzerzhinsky's statue, seeing it as a symbol of the brutal Soviet past.
 People sprayed the words "executioner", “antichrist”, “Felix is finished,” and the symbol of the Russian Orthodox Church on the pedestal.

 By the evening of the same day, people climbed onto the statue and affixed ropes to it, attached to a truck.
 Toppling the monument in this way risked damaging the adjacent Lubyanka metro station.
 To avoid this, deputy chairman of the Moscow City Council Sergei Stankevich addressed the crowd and introduced a resolution with the Moscow City Council to remove the monument.
 It was then dismantled with a construction crane and taken to wasteland close to the new building of the Tretyakov Gallery.
 In 1992, the monument was without ceremony dumped into the Fallen Monument Park, where other Soviet-era monuments were collected.

-Re-erection in 2023
+Erection of a replica in 2023

 Over the years there have been debates on whether or not the Dzerzhinsky monument should be returned to Lubyanka Square, especially after Vladimir Putin, a former KGB-agent himself, became Russia's president in 2000.
-Finally the monument was re-erected on 11 September 2023, but this time in front of the Russian Foreign Intelligence Service headquarters outside Moscow.
+A scaled-down replica of the monument was erected on 11 September 2023, but this time in front of the Russian Foreign Intelligence Service headquarters outside Moscow.